We are happy you are here, peering through that gate, ready to embrace your own life.

 What Makes PZI Different?

-How Do We Create a Culture of Transformation?
+Through Practice We Create a Culture of Transformation

 The important part of awakening, the fun part, is to embody the transformation and actually live in the world that’s transformed.
 We find out what it’s like to be free, to live inside a mind that’s open and free — and that’s worth a lot.
 One feature of awakening is that it’s light; you can ‘travel’ easily because you don’t need a lot of equipment.
 Effort and apparatus turn out to be optional.
 It’s something anyone can do.

 The Nature of (Koan) Practice with John Tarrant

 The world is made up of marvelous things, and in the koan work we notice how they come to us and gather themselves, and become doors, and we step through. —John Tarrant